kasparsd/widget-context-wporg/readme.txt.md

 ## Description

-Widget Context allows you to show or hide widgets on certain sections of your site — front page, posts, pages, archives, search, etc. It also features section targeting by URLs (with wildcard support) for maximum flexibility.
+[Widget Context](https://widgetcontext.com) will show or hide widgets on certain sections of your site — front page, posts, pages, archives, search, etc. It also features section targeting by URLs (with wildcard support) for maximum flexibility.

 ### Contribute